Averlex/Arrays-Test/README.md

 3) Measurements' scope: the whole lifecycle of a class object (constuction - initialization - destruction);
 4) Amount of measurements: 1000 (count const);
 5) Initialization: via built-in rand() function.

+As a conclusion, I may add that the vector realization was slower on an old laptop of mine by approximately 4 times (6-7 on a small numbers of elements).
+Using modern hardware makes the vector realization slightly faster though it's not significant.